Irosfouggari/RM-THESIS---The-UA-Graph/README.md

 ### Data Processing
 We, propose a methodology which applies NLP and Information extraction techniques in order to extract structured information from text.
-The proposed methodology consists of 3 individual steps: <br\>
+The proposed methodology consists of 3 individual steps:
 - Text preprocessing
 - NER
 - Topic Extraction